 Moreover, the standard is not a design guide or design guide specification, pre-construction qualification procedure or quality control procedure.
 It’s simply intended as a guide to evaluating buildings that exhibit water leakage.

 This Exterior Wall Water Intrusion Testing standard is intended to provide experts with a comprehensive method for evaluating water leaks in walls.
 These standards address performance expectations and the service history of a wall and the various components within walls.

 Moisture Intrusion in Los Angeles Causes Significant Damage Each Year

 Leaks in your Los Angeles home can cause awful damage that’s both seen and unseen.
-While you can sometimes spot the visible damage, it takes water intrusion testing expert to find out how bad things are where you can’t see it.
-Which is where the ASTM 2128 Exterior Wall Water Intrusion Testing guide comes into play.
+While you can sometimes spot the visible damage, it takes a water intrusion testing expert to find out how bad things are where you can’t see it.
+This is where the ASTM 2128 Exterior Wall Water Intrusion Testing guide comes into play.

 The ASTM 2128 Standard Guide for Evaluating Water Leakage of Building Walls, designed as a systematic approach to evaluating and testing exterior wall systems and materials.
 The guide helps us, a professional testing agency to evaluate, test and report on conditions within building walls.

 Good Exterior Wall Water Intrusion testing isn’t something that just anyone can do.
 You need a working knowledge of physics, as well as a background in construction.
 You can’t assess a wall if you don’t know how they’re built.
 Fortunately for our clients, we have years of practical construction experience.

 Testing usually falls into two categories: preliminary and comprehensive.
 A preliminary test just looks for evidence of water intrusion in a specific section of a wall, such as behind your kitchen sink.
 Comprehensive testing looks for evidence in multiple places with the aim of getting a big-picture view.